Curfew: Mall curfews

-Curfews for all
+Curfews for adults

-States and municipalities in the United States have occasionally enacted curfews on the population at large, often as a result of severely inclement weather or political unrest.
+States and municipalities in the United States have occasionally enacted curfews on the population at large, often as a result of severely inclement weather or civil disorder.
 Some such curfews require all citizens simply to refrain from driving.
-Others require all citizens to remain inside, with exceptions granted to those in important positions, such as elected officials, law enforcement personnel, first responders, health care workers, and the mass media.
+Others require all citizens to remain inside, with exceptions granted to those in important positions, such as elected officials, law enforcement personnel, first responders, healthcare workers, and the mass media.

 However, unlike juvenile curfews, all-ages curfews have always been very limited in terms of both location and duration.
 That is, they are temporary and restricted to very specific areas, and generally only implemented during states of emergency, then subsequently lifted or allowed to sunset.

 In 1992, a curfew was imposed in Los Angeles, California during the Rodney King Riots.

 In 2015, the city of Baltimore enacted a curfew on all citizens that lasted for five days and prohibited all citizens from going outdoors from 10 pm to 5 am with the exception of those traveling to or from work and those with medical emergencies.
 This was in response to the 2015 Baltimore protests.

-In 2020, citywide curfews were enacted in major cities all across the country due to protests regarding the murder of George Floyd.
-Countywide curfews were enacted for Los Angeles and Alameda Counties as well.
-Arizona made a statewide curfew.
+During the global COVID-19 pandemic in 2020, local curfews were used (typically in combination with daytime lockdown policies) in the attempt to slow down the spread of the virus by limiting nonessential interactions between people from different households.
+Later in 2020, citywide curfews were enacted in major cities across the country due to protests following the murder of George Floyd in May.
+Arizona enacted a statewide curfew.
+Countywide curfews were enacted for Los Angeles County and Alameda County in California.
+In spring 2021, the city of Miami Beach, Florida enacted a citywide curfew due to public disorder associated with spring break celebrations.

-During the global COVID-19 pandemic, curfews were used in hope of slowing down the spread of the virus by limiting nonessential interactions between people from different households.
+A curfew was also imposed by mayor Karen Bass during the June 2025 Los Angeles protests.